edups/SideoMatic/README.md

 ## SideoMatic a customizable side menu maker

-SideoMatic it's a jQuery plugin to easily add a beautiful and customizable side menu to your projects:
+SideoMatic it's a jQuery plugin to easily add a beautiful and customizable side menu to your projects.

 - First: Add the following markup
 ```html